6 Epic Team Photography Ideas to Inspire Your Next Shoot

 Whichever option you choose, there’s more to team photography than corporate headshots or yearbook photos.
 Get creative with your location, costumes, and poses, and your images will be more likely to leave an impression on your clients and customers.

 To find the right photographer for your shoot, check out our list of the best portrait photographers in your area, then browse Peerspace for the perfect team photoshoot location.
-And if your location is short of equipment, furnishings, or even catering, rely on the Concierge service to source it and deliver it right to your door.

 Find a unique photoshoot location on Peerspace